9 Key Law Firm Accounting Tips and Best Practices

 If you want to ensure that your trust accounting is correct, we recommend looking into our best law firm accounting software.

-3. Set and Stick to a Budget
+3. Set & Stick to a Budget

 It’s important to set a budget for your law firm to create expectations for cash flow and expenses and set revenue benchmarks.
 Budgeting makes it easier to set aside funds for larger expenses, such as annual bar association dues, legal research services, and information technology (IT) upgrades.